PixelsCommander/HTML-GL/README.md

 Fast way to animate
 -------------------
-The most performant way to animate HTML-GL tags is to change tag's `styleGL.transform` in the same way you operate on `style.transform`.
+The most performant way to animate HTML-GL tags is to operate on tag's `styleGL.transform` in the same way you operate on `style.transform`.
+E.g. `style.transform = 'translateX(100px) translateY(50px)'`.
 Velocity.js copy from HTML-GL repository (https://github.com/PixelsCommander/HTML-GL/blob/master/demo/js/vendor/velocity.js) have this optimization built-in.
 Feel free to use it in the way described in official Velocity.js documentation.

 Animating HTML-GL tag children
 ------------------------------